Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Protect yourself from the sun - use sunscreen and dress appropriately.

-Perform a full-body self-exam for unusual moles or other skin conditions.
+Do a full-body self-exam for unusual moles or other skin conditions.
 Have your healthcare provider examine moles annually, or immediately for suspicious growths.

 After age 50: